The Yes works. Yes works for business.

 “Yes, and” is the single most powerful tool that I have as a theater director, as a teacher, as a manager and supervisor, and as an entrepreneur.
 And I’m not alone in that opinion.
 The best business schools in the country (Harvard, Duke, Columbia, MIT and many more) have added Theater Improv training to their MBA programs.

-Consider adding Theater Improv training to your professional development arsenal.
+Consider adding Adeptability Training to your professional development arsenal.
 Spark lucrative innovation.
 Build teams that operate like clockwork.
 Harvest the full potential of your people.
 Develop agile, intuitive leadership.
 Train for quick, purposeful, in-the-moment thinking.

 Fear of the unknown makes innovative ideas scary.
-Improv training is like going to the gym to build the muscles of embracing possibility and capitalizing on potential.
+Adeptability training is like going to the gym to build the muscles of embracing possibility and capitalizing on potential.
 It literally changes your mind.
+Adeptability improves results.